Protection of Freedoms Act 2012

-The Protection of Freedoms Act 2012 is an Act of the Parliament of the United Kingdom.
+The Protection of Freedoms Act 2012 (c.
+9) is an act of the Parliament of the United Kingdom.

 As the Protection of Freedoms Bill, it was introduced in February 2011, by the Home Secretary, Theresa May.
 The bill was sponsored by the Home Office.
 On Tuesday, 1 May 2012, the Protection of Freedoms Bill completed its passage through Parliament and received royal assent.

 History

 The concept developed from the Great Repeal Bill proposed in 2008 by Conservative Party representatives Douglas Carswell MP and Daniel Hannan MEP as part of a radical "Twelve months to renew Britain".
 Following the 2010 general election, the Conservatives and Liberal Democrats formed a coalition government whose agreed programme initially promised a Freedom (Great Repeal) Bill or "a Freedom or Great Repeal Bill", "Freedom" being the Liberal Democrats' preferred title, "Great Repeal" the Conservatives'.
 The ensuing Queen's Speech referred to "A Freedom or Great Repeal Bill" which:

 would address concerns around what has been described as a tidal wave of criminal justice legislation in recent years.
 It also provides an opportunity to strengthen the accountability of bodies receiving public funding in light of lessons learnt so far from the operation of the Freedom of Information Act.

 The programme was later changed to refer to a Freedom Bill.
 After the Protection of Freedoms Bill was introduced in 2011, critics claimed it was piecemeal, incoherent, and too focused on protection from public-sector intrusion without sufficient focus on private-sector intrusion.
 Nick Clegg said, "There may even be a great repeal act down the road that would look at some of the laws not addressed in this bill."

 In 2011, Jonathan Djanogly said in answer to a parliamentary question that a Repeals Bill would be a separate civil liberties measure from "the abolition of ID cards; the Protection of Freedoms Bill; and the Your Freedom public engagement exercise which took place over the summer".